spacetimeengineer/spacetimeengine/README.md

     >> from spacetime import SpaceTime

-Next, define the symbols required a given solution. ( In this example we will be using the Schwarzschild solution. )
+Next, define the mathematical symbols required for expressing a given solution.
+In this example we will be using the Schwarzschild vacuum solution.

     >>     G = Symbol('G')
     >>     M = Symbol('M')